 Apple crumble…I get warm and fuzzy just thinking about it.
 YUM!
 It’s hands down my favourite winter dessert.
 Hold up didn’t you give up sugar?
 Sure did, but that’s why my version of this classic dessert is different.
-There’s no added sugar, and this healthy apple crumble tastes so good, you won’t even notice it’s missing.
+There’s no added refined sugar, and this healthy apple crumble tastes so good, you won’t even notice it’s missing.
 Don’t believe me?
 I make this for my birthday every year, and my family loves it (they would tell me if it tasted like cardboard…trust me!)

 Sensitive to gluten?
 Switch the oats for quinoa flakes to make it gluten free.
 Need to make it dairy free?
 Easy!
 Just swap coconut oil for butter in the crumble.

-Cooking time is about an hour, but it’s super easy to make.
+Cooking time is just over an hour, but it’s super easy to make.
 Promise!
 Just throw the ingredients in a dish, whack it in the oven, and enjoy the amazing smell of apple crumble wafting from your kitchen.
 Since my birthday is coming up later this month, think of this as my yummy birthday gift to you.
 Let’s get this baking started (oh and the party too, love a good party!)

-- 6 red apples (I like pink lady)
+- 6 red apples – I like pink lady

 - 2 tbs rice malt syryp